averkij/lingtrain-aligner-editor/README.md

 ## Models

-Supported languages list depend on the selected backend sentence embedding model.
+Automated alignment process relies on the sentence embeddings models.
+Embeddings are just a vectors of a special kind which are used to calculate a distance between the sentences.
+You can also plug your own model using the interface described in models directory.
+Supported languages list depend on the selected backend model.

 - **distiluse-base-multilingual-cased-v2**
   - more reliable and fast